influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ### Task scheduler total schedule fails

-Total number of schedule requests that fail to schedule.
+Number of schedule requests that fail to schedule.

 #### Example